-During the First World War the German adoption of unrestricted submarine warfare in February 1917 saw Britain come within weeks of starvation a scenario only prevented by the implementation of the convoy system of merchant ships sailing under armed escorts.
+During the First World War the German adoption of unrestricted submarine warfare in February 1917, was to see Britain come within weeks of starvation and had only been prevented by the implementation of the convoy system of armed escorts.

 Similar would have to be implemented again but because of the fact Britain still possessed the largest Merchant Marine in the world, the Royal Navy’s resources would be stretched to the limit.

 For the most part food stocks had remained high during the First World War and limited rationing wasn’t imposed until February 1918, but the sudden collapse in the amount of imported edibles due to increased U- Boat activity revealed in the starkest terms Britain’s vulnerability to having its vital maritime artery severed during a time of war and of slowly bleeding to death as a result.

 It had worried the Government then – it worried them still.

 Indeed, with most of the country’s Merchant Fleet given over to the transportation of arms and other vital war materiel Prime Minister Winston Churchill was to remark that throughout the war the Battle of the Atlantic was the only thing that would keep him awake at night.